llikian/OpenGL-Engine/README.md

 since all of the vertex data is stored in one array.
 You can also use an EBO by defining the indices of each triangles (or lines) to avoid repeating data.

-Additionally, the Meshes namespace contains the definitions of multiple basic shapes, such as cubes, spheres, grids or planes.
+Additionally, the Meshes namespace contains the definitions of multiple basic meshes, such as cubes, spheres, grids or planes.

 There are also some other more minor classes, namely Image which loads images, Texture which creates